AguaClara/SWOT/AguaClara Water Treatment Plant Design/Fluids Review/Fluids_Review_Design.md

 **Function in aide_design:** `pc.headloss_fric(FlowRate, Diam, Length, Nu, PipeRough)` Returns only major losses.
 Works for both laminar and turbulent flow.

 Darcy-Weisbach is wonderful because it applies to both laminar and turbulent flow regimes and contains relatively easy to measure variables.
 The one exception is the Darcy friction factor, $\rm{f}$.
-This parameter is an approximation for the magnitude of friction between the pipe walls and the fluid, and its value changes depending on the whether or not the flow is laminar or turbulent, and varies with the [**Reynolds number**](https://en.wikipedia.org/wiki/Reynolds_number "Reynolds number wikipedia"), $\rm{Re}$, in both regimes of flow.
+This parameter is an approximation for the magnitude of friction between the pipe walls and the fluid, and its value changes depending on the whether or not the flow is laminar or turbulent, and varies with the Reynolds number in both flow regimes.

 For laminar flow, the friction factor can be determined from the following equation: